hazelcast/hazelcast-reference-manual/src/HazelcastConfiguration/RingBufferConfiguration.md

         .setInMemoryFormat( "BINARY" );
 ```

-RingBuffer configuration has the following elements.
+Ringbuffer configuration has the following elements.

-- `capacity`: Total number of items in the RingBuffer.
+- `capacity`: Total number of items in the Ringbuffer.
 The default value is 10000.
-- `time-to-live-seconds`: Duration that the RingBuffer retains the items before deleting them.
+- `time-to-live-seconds`: Duration that the Ringbuffer retains the items before deleting them.
 When it is set to **0**, it will be disabled.
 The default value is 0.
 - `backup-count`: Number of synchronous backups.
 The default value is 1.
 - `async-backup-count`: Number of asynchronous backups.
 The default value is 0.
-- `in-memory-format`: In-memory format of an item when stored in the RingBuffer.
+- `in-memory-format`: In-memory format of an item when stored in the Ringbuffer.
 Available values are `OBJECT` and `BINARY`.
 The default value is `BINARY`.